Mrkpgn93/my-git-documentation/1-basics.md

 `git log --graph --abbrev-commit --decorate --format=format:'%C(bold blue)%h%C(reset) - %C(bold green)(%ar)%C(reset) %C(white)%s%C(reset) %C(dim white)- %an%C(reset)%C(bold yellow)%d%C(reset)' --all
 ` [:link:](https://git-scm.com/docs/git-log#Documentation/git-log.txt---graph)

 > List commits that are reachable by following the parent links from the given commit(s), but exclude commits that are reachable from the one(s) given with a ^ in front of them.
-The output is given in reverse chronological order by default.
+The output is given in reverse chronological order by default. [:arrow_heading_up:](#basics)

 ---